Dua for Marriage: Islamic Prayers for Love and Nikah.

 From the first prayer for a righteous spouse to the duas that sustain a loving marriage, Islamic teachings provide a holistic approach to marital bliss.
 The Prophet Muhammad (ﷺ) emphasized the importance of marriage, saying, “When a servant of Allah marries, he has completed half of his faith” (Bayhaqi).
 Whether you are single and praying for a pious partner, engaged and seeking blessings, or married and nurturing your relationship, these Quranic verses and prophetic supplications will help you align your heart with Allah’s will.
 Through sincere dua, trust (tawakkul), and adherence to Islamic principles, every stage of marriage becomes an opportunity for spiritual growth and divine connection.

-1. nlawful, and provide me halal sustenance.”
+1. unlawful, and provide me halal sustenance.”

-2. “اللهم اجعل بيني وبين زوجتي مودة ورحمة كما جعلت بين آدم وحواء”
+2. “اللهم اجعل بيني وبين زوجتي مودة ورحمة كما جعلت بين آدم وحواء.”

 “O Allah, place between me and my spouse love and mercy as You placed between Adam and Eve.”